Alumni & Giving

 Jerry Fritz, Bus ’73, and his wife, Connie (top row), with Lindner students.

-With over 332,000 living UC alumni — including more than 46,000 Lindner graduates — the connection possibilities are endless!
-Update your contact information and join the Lindner Alumni & Friends LinkedIn Group to stay up-to-date on the latest news, events more.
+Update your contact information and join the Lindner Alumni & Friends LinkedIn Group to stay current on the latest news, events more.
 Plus, connect with your local UC alumni network.
 We have groups in more than 30 cities!

 Also, we invite our alumni to share their ambitions, triumphs and challenges overcome to inspire all in the Lindner community to dream big and create the tomorrow they envision.
 What you have to say or contribute could inspire one of our future business problem solvers.